crcn/tandem-old/docs/mvp/README.md

 - ask friends to play with app
 - site
 - BUGS
   - handle circular dependencies
   - need to be aware of reserved props
   - need to handle cases where files are moved around, especially for moduleDirectory files
+- linter

+  - error with multiple IDs
+  - warn for script tags
+  - warn when CSS selector tag isn't used
+  - prohibit dynamic attr bindings for
+    - all import attrs
+    - all meta attrs

 - ## enhancements